European Labour Authority

 The European Labour Authority (ELA) is an agency of the European Union tasked with coordinating and supporting the enforcement of EU law on labour mobility.
 Its activities started on 17 October 2019 and the agency is expected to reach a yearly budget of €50 million and 140 staff by 2024.
 Bratislava, Slovakia is the agency's host city.

-Function

-The agency does not exert any regulatory authority directly, but rather works to coordinate the enforcement efforts of other national European agencies for instance cooperation between inspection officers from different member states.
-Among the agency's tasks are resolution of disputes arising under its authority, coordination of labour inspections, and information sharing among member states.
+Mission

+The European Labour Authority (ELA) has been created to help Member States and the European Commission to ensure that EU rules on labour mobility and social security coordination are enforced in a fair, simple and effective way.
+ELA also has an important role to play in facilitating and ensuring effective labour mobility in Europe, in particular by activities of European Employment Services (EURES).

+What ELA does

+The European Labour Authority contributes to fair, simple and effective labour mobility by performing the following tasks: